singnet/das-node/Design.md

 - USER: a person using the software we provide to execute JOBs in a network of NODEs.
-- NODE: a server process running on a Docker container encompassing all components required to run a AtomSpaceNode.
+- NODE: a server process running on a Docker container encompassing all components required to run a DistributedAlgorithmNode.
-- JOB: a data structure designed to contain a script in one of the script languages supported by AtomSpaceNode.
+- JOB: a data structure designed to contain a script in one of the script languages supported by DistributedAlgorithmNode.
 This script contains all the code required to execute a given task.
 - MESSAGE: a data structure to encapsulate pieces of information we want to transport from one NODE to another.